Information and FAQs for the Diploma in Geriatric Medicine (DGM) examination.

 - once additional educational experience has been undertaken discuss with your educational supervisor (or equivalent) when you should attempt the examination again

-- download and complete the additional attempt form
+- download and complete the additional attempt form available from this page

 - your educational supervisor and training programme director (or equivalents) must sign the form confirming that you have demonstrated an improvement in knowledge and skill so that a pass result is highly likely at the next attempt